Table of Contents

 Note

-Bundle ID and Package Name can be changed later, but the number of changes is limited.
-If you have a specific application package name, you can also enter your own.
+Bundle ID and Package Name can be modified later, but with limited attempts.
+If you have a specific application package name, you may enter your own.

-There is no limit to the number of personal editions created.
-Other types can be created as needed for formal use.
+There is no limit to creating Personal Edition licenses.
+Other types can be created as needed for official use.

-1. Configure the information of your Mega cloud localization library in the Mega Block section of the Project Settings panel;
+1. Configure your Mega cloud localization library information in the Mega Block section of the Project Settings panel;

 Mega Config Guide